Only four ingredients are needed to make these deliciously easy Honey Glazed Sweet Potatoes! It’s all made in minutes on the stovetop!

-- 1 tsp . ground cinnamon
+- 1 teaspoon ground cinnamon

 - In a large skillet, over medium heat, mix together your cubed sweet potatoes with olive oil.
 Give it all a good stir.

 - Cover and allow sweet potatoes to cook for about 15-20 minutes (stirring occasionally.)
 Sweet potatoes should be fork tender when ready.

 - When potatoes are tender, add in honey and stir.

 - Then add in ground cinnamon and stir.
 Allow to cook for another 2 minutes.

 - Then take off heat and serve!